External diffusion limited aggregation on a spanning-tree-weighted random planar map: Introduction

-In this paper, we consider DLA in a \textit{random} environment, namely, the \emph{uniform infinite spanning-tree-weighted random planar map} (abbrv.\ UITWM).
-The UITWM $(M , e_0 )$ is defined as the Benjamini-Schramm local limit~\cite{benjamini-schramm-topology} of finite random planar maps sampled with probability proportional to the number of spanning trees they admit, rooted at a uniformly random oriented edge.
+\begin{defn} The \emph{uniform infinite spanning-tree-weighted random planar map} (abbrv.\ UITM) $(M , e_0 )$ is the Benjamini-Schramm local limit~\cite{benjamini-schramm-topology} of finite random planar maps sampled with probability proportional to the number of spanning trees they admit, rooted at a uniformly random oriented edge.
 See~\cite{shef-burger,chen-fk} for a proof that this local limit exists.
-We write $v_0$ for the terminal endpoint of $e_0$ and call $v_0$ the \emph{root vertex}.
-The UITWM can be viewed as a discrete analog of a certain $\sqrt 2$-Liouville quantum gravity (LQG) surface with the topology of the whole plane, called the $\sqrt 2$-quantum cone~\cite{wedges}.
-We refer to Section~\ref{sec-lqg-def} for more on LQG.
+We write $v_0$ for the terminal endpoint of $e_0$ and call $v_0$ the \emph{root vertex}. \end{defn}

-We find that DLA is much more tractable on the UITWM than on $\BB Z^2$.
-Our main result identifies the growth exponent of the graph-distance diameter of external DLA on $M$ in terms of the \textit{ball volume exponent} which is defined as the a.s.\ limit
+For reasons that we will describe further in Sections~\ref{sec-intro-tool1} and~\ref{sec-intro-tool2}, we find that DLA is much more tractable on the UITM than on, say, the Euclidean lattice ${\BB{Z}}^2$.
+Our main result identifies the growth exponent of the graph-distance diameter of external DLA on $M$ in terms of another growth exponent associated to $M$, which we now define.